robmoss/git-is-my-lab-book/docs/community/README.md

 3. Domain: A shared interest, problem, or concern.

-We regularly meet as a community, report [meeting summaries](meetings/README.md), and collect [case studies](case-studies/README.md) that showcase examples and best practices.
+We regularly meet as a community, report [meeting summaries](meetings/README.md), and collect [case studies](case-studies/README.md) that showcase good practices.